fluffynuts/newts/README.md

 - easiest use: `npx newts`
     - will run interactive
 - specify some options and add `--interactive`,
-    - eg `npx newts --output /path/to/code --name some-module`
+    - eg `npx newts --output /path/to/code --interactive`
-        - sets output and name, prompts for other config
+        - sets output and prompts for other config
 - also simple: `npx newts --defaults`
     - will ask for a project name
     - may ask for an output folder (if the current one is under git control)